 10. I’m First!
 Scholarship Program

 Strive for College hosts the I’m First!
-Scholarship Program annually to bestow four-year, $4,000 awards upon 10 graduating high school seniors who are becoming first generation college students at CSO-partnering institutions.
-There are currently 140 partners, including Northern Arizona University, Pepperdine University, Stetson University, Brandeis University, and Fordham University.
-Selection is based on students’ financial need, leadership experience, perseverance, community service, and blog writing skills rather than GPA.
+Scholarship Program.
+It annually present four-year, $4,000 awards.
+Eligible are 10 graduating high school senior students who are becoming first generation college students at CSO-partnering institutions.
+There are currently 140 partners, including:

 Contact